ADolbyB/flipper-zero-files/README.md

 These items are irrelevent to my work and are easily found elsewhere.

-Files in this repo that I did not create myself (Nearly all of the `Build` folder) are also linked to below.
+Files in this repo that I did not create myself are also linked to below.

 Firmware I use:
 - DarkFlippers' [`Unleashed Firmware`](https://github.com/DarkFlippers/unleashed-firmware).